Regeneron Perspectives

 • Empowering Educators: Through collaborations with educational institutions and nonprofits, we provide advanced training and resources to teachers via our STEM Teaching Fellowship and High School Research Teachers Conference, extending quality STEM education nationwide.

 • Promoting Inclusivity: We actively engage in partnerships aimed at supporting underrepresented communities in STEM, including through a longstanding relationship with the Society for Science, a nonprofit science education organization, where we invest more than $3.1 million annually in outreach and equity programs.
 We also sponsor BioBus visits to underserved New York schools, helping students engage with science through mobile labs, after-school programs and year-long internships right at their school gates.
+And, as a key component of the Together For CHANGETM initiative, we are working to strengthen the STEM educational pipeline for Black students.

 • ...and so much more!